Angus Taylor: Ministerial roles

-Minister for Energy

 Taylor was sworn in as Minister for Energy on 28 August 2018.
-In interviews, he was quick to emphasise that his focus would be on "price, price, price" rather than renewable energy.
-While reluctant to say the Turnbull-era National Energy Guarantee was "dead" it became clear that the only part of the policy which would remain would be its "focus on reliability."
-He quickly began receiving criticism for his performance in his portfolio.
-This began with the ABC querying a "rejected a billion-dollar plan to help struggling households pay their power bills" and, more seriously, that his claims that Australia would still meet its commitments to the Paris Agreement were "not what the figures show."
+In interviews, he emphasised that his focus would be on "price, price, price" rather than renewable energy.
+While reluctant to say the Turnbull-era National Energy Guarantee was "dead", it became clear that the only part of the policy which would remain would be its "focus on reliability."
+He began receiving criticism for his performance in his portfolio, with the ABC querying a "rejected a billion-dollar plan to help struggling households pay their power bills" and, more seriously, that his claims that Australia would still meet its commitments to the Paris Agreement were "not what the figures show."
 Senator Penny Wong, the Labor leader in the Senate said, "I don't think there's been a climate minister, energy minister who's been more anti-renewable than Angus Taylor."

-Cabinet Minister

 Following the 21 August 2018 leadership spill which challenged Malcolm Turnbull for leadership of the Liberal Party, Taylor was one of several frontbenchers to announce his resignation.
-Taylor wrote in a letter to Turnbull that he was resigning due to his support for Petter Dutton: "I have previously relayed to you my concerns about the direction of this Government, and my views on the policies that should characterise a traditional centre-right Liberal Party."
-After a second spill later in the week, Turnbull resigned as Prime Minister, with Scott Morrison being elected leader.
+Taylor wrote in a letter to Turnbull that he was resigning due to his support for Peter Dutton: "I have previously relayed to you my concerns about the direction of this Government, and my views on the policies that should characterise a traditional centre-right Liberal Party."
+After a second spill later in the week, Turnbull resigned as Prime Minister, with Scott Morrison elected as leader.
 Taylor was subsequently appointed as Minister for Energy, characterised by Morrison as "Minister for reducing electricity prices".
 His appointment prompted strong criticism from renewable energy advocates.

-2019 Australian federal election
+2019 federal election

-The Liberal Party was "widely expected" to lose the national poll held on 18 May 2019.
-In the run up, Taylor was accused of scandal by progressives on Twitter and was targeted in the electorate by the pressure group GetUp!
+In the run up to the 2019 federal election, Taylor was accused of scandal by progressives on Twitter and was targeted in the electorate by GetUp!
 Against pressure to move to a 45% renewable energy target, Taylor put emphasis on reducing the cost of energy with two announcements.
 First of a default market offer price, which would limit the price that retailers can charge residential and small businesses. and a wholesale price target "at less than $70 a megawatt-hour by the end of 2021."
 Taylor said a 4000-megawatt portfolio of power projects underwritten by the government would "put the big energy companies on notice" if they did not achieve these price targets.
 Locally, Taylor campaigned on his record of low unemployment, growth of 1,040 new businesses and infrastructure investments.
-On the day, Taylor increased his two-party-preferred margin from 10.18% to 12.99%.
-The Morrison government was returned with a stronger majority and Taylor was invited to join the Second Morrison Ministry.
-With the win, Taylor said "the confidence and belief in what we are doing, inspired me."
+Taylor increased his two-party-preferred margin from 10.18% to 12.99%.
+The Morrison government was returned with a stronger majority and Taylor was invited to join the Second Morrison Ministry."